MattWeinstein/MattWeinstein/README.md

 - 📫 Reach me: **mattw412@gmail.com**

-- ⛰️ About me **Outside of the computer, I love being outdoors.
+- ⛰️ About me: **Outside of the computer, I love being outdoors.
 Mountains, oceans, sand, rivers, fields.
 You name it, I like it.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">